Deadlock to Detente: Could India’s Strategic Competition with China Mean Peace with Pakistan?

 George Washington University, Elliott School of International Affairs

 Washington, DC 20052

-Moderated by Deepa Ollapally, Research Professor of International Affairs; Associate Director, Sigur Center for Asian Studies, GWU
+Moderator: Deepa Ollapally, Research Professor of International Affairs and Associate Director, Sigur Center for Asian Studies

-This event is part of the Sigur Center’s Rising Powers Initiative, sponsored by the MacArthur Foundation and Carnegie Corporation.
+This event is sponsored by the Sigur Center’s Rising Powers Initiative.